 Program: Hamilton, book, music, lyrics by Lin-Manuel Miranda

 Performers: to be announced

-Thursday March 19: A Day at the Met – Broadway Play
+Thursday March 19: A Day at the Met – Who’s Afraid of Virginia Wolf

 This morning we arise early to take advantage of a rare opportunity – to see the Metropolitan Museum of Art, one of the world’s greatest museums, before it opens.
 We’ll take a 90-minute curator tour of some of the most famous highlights, free from the regular crowds.
 After the museum opens, your ticket is valid for the rest of the day, leaving you free to explore other areas at leisure, enjoy lunch in one of the many museum restaurants, or join other free public tours regularly scheduled throughout the day.
 For those interested, your tour leader can also give you a guided tour of the highlights of the American Wing.
-In the evening, we’ll return to Broadway for a play picked from the best the 2020 season has to offer (B).
+In the evening, we’ll return to Broadway to see theatre legends Laurie Metcalf and Rupert Everett star in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf, one of the most celebrated plays of the 20th century (B).

 Friday March 20: Midtown Architecture